BONSAI and Oeverdijk Hoorn

 1. a transnational strategy for national authorities and three action plans for regional and local authorities;

-Through a holistic approach, BONSAI strives for resilience of the flood defence system (short/long term) and improved disaster management.
-Different NWE countries address these challenges from their own perspectives.
-Because estuarine systems and climate change cross borders, transnational cooperation among NWE regions (and beyond) is essential.
+Through a holistic approach, BONSAI aims to achieve resilience of the flood defense system (short/long term) and improved disaster management.
+Different NWE countries are tackling these challenges from their own perspective.
+Because estuarine systems and climate change transcend borders, transnational cooperation between NWE regions (and beyond) is essential.
 The BONSAI approach is unique:

-1. It bridges the three layers of multilayer water safety: prevention, disaster management and land use planning.
+1. It bridges the three layers of multi-layer water safety: prevention, disaster management, and spatial planning.

 2. It simulates shifting climate zones by applying insights from southern regions to northern regions.